ShadowfeindX/svelte-app-template/README.md

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

+Your app will be listening on all hosts by default, meaning it can be accessed by other devices on your network.
+To disable this behavior, change the hosting settings in `firebase.json`.

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.